SilverCodeGuru/aanarkedaane/linux/linux4hackers/08 hackfaster.md

 ctrl+e to come to the end of the

-ctrl+u - cut before cursor
-ctrl+k - cut after cursor
-ctrl+y - paste whatever was cut earlier
+ctrl+u - cut before cursor (useful when you copied pasted a wrong command) ctrl+k - cut after cursor ctrl+y - paste whatever was cut earlier